djangulo/britecore_application/README.md

-# Denis Angulo's britecore application project
+# Denis Angulo's BriteCore project submission

 ## TOC<a name="toc"></a>